-There’s an ever-evolving list of things to consider when setting up your baby’s bedroom, and at the top of it is — light.
-Making sure your baby’s room is dark enough, minimising light in the lead-up to bedtime, using the right lamps and nightlights — they are all things parents have to keep in mind.
+There is an ever-evolving list of things to consider when setting up your baby’s bedroom, and at the top of it is — light (literally!).
+Making sure your baby’s room is dark enough, minimising light in the lead-up to bedtime, using the right lamps and nightlights — they are all things parents have to keep in mind to help their little one sleep well.
 One of the questions parents ask themselves when figuring this out is; which colour light is the best for sleep, blue or red?
 Today, I’ll be explaining the difference between them, and which is better for your baby’s sleep.

 Are Nursery Lamps Necessary?

-To start with, I’ll get into why a nursery lamp aids your little one’s sleep.
+To start with, I will get into why a nursery lamp aids your little one’s sleep.
 Newborns need to be feed every few hours throughout the night during their first few weeks of life.
 Even after this period, some babies will need to be changed or comforted throughout the night.
-Every child is unique, and it’s important to remember children can start being afraid of the dark as early as 18 months old.
+Every child is unique, and it is important to remember children can start being afraid of the dark as early as 18 months old.
 A way to reduce this fear is to add a nightlight into your child’s room, as this creates a calm and safe space for them to sleep through the night.
-If you’re doing night feeds, keeping a nursery lamp can help navigate your way around the room.
+If you are still giving your little one night feeds, keeping a nursery lamp on can help navigate your way around the room.

-No matter what your situation is, if you want a nursery lamp or nightlight, it’s important to choose one that doesn’t disrupt night time sleeping.
+No matter what your situation is, if you want a nursery lamp or nightlight, it is important to choose one that does not disrupt night time sleeping.
 A disruptive light in the bedroom can be potentially harmful to the sleep health of your little one.
 As a result, careful attention must be paid to the brightness and the colour of the light.

 How Light, Melatonin, and Sleep Interact.